ufbmi/onefl-deduper/README.md

 used for patient de-duplication (aka "Entity Resolution", aka "Record Linkage").

-The current plan is to have a CSV files as input for two separate scripts as in the diagram below:
+The process is to have a CSV files as input for two separate scripts as in the diagram below, please note that OneFlorida WILL NOT RECEIVE any data containing PHI:

 <pre>